ietf-wg-scone/scone/draft-ietf-scone-protocol.md

   discard all rate monitoring state, and set the last update time to the current time.

-A network element that reduces the throughput advice it provides MUST also discard any state it maintains about the use of the network under previous, higher rates.
+A SCONE Network element that reduces the throughput advice it provides MUST also discard any state it maintains about the use of the network under previous, higher rates.
 This is necessary to allow senders to discard state